-BigQuery isa powerful data warehousing tool and a popular choice among engineering teams looking to work with massive amounts of data.
+BigQuery is a powerful data warehousing tool and a popular choice among engineering teams looking to work with massive amounts of data.

 But as is the case with any cloud-based service, BigQuery costs money.
 And without proper management, overspending can become a problem.